DavidAce/DMRG/docs/source/api/program_listing_file__home_david_Dropbox_PhD_Programming_DMRG++_DMRG++_source_simulation_class_simulation_status.h.rst

    struct status_data{
        // common variables
-       size_t iteration                      = 0; //In idmrg and itebd: iterations, in fdmrg and xdmrg: full sweeps along the state. size_t step                           = 0; //In fdmrg and xdmrg: how many individual moves along the state. size_t position                       = 0;
+       size_t iteration                      = 0; //In idmrg and itebd: iterations, in fdmrg and xdmrg: full sweeps along the chain. size_t moves                          = 0; //In fdmrg and xdmrg: how many individual moves along the chain. size_t step                           = 0; //How many dmrg steps have been taken (each step may cover multiple sites) size_t position                       = 0;
+       size_t num_resets                     = 0;
        long   chi_temp                       = 16;
        long   chi_max                        = 16;
        size_t min_sweeps                     = 2 ;